 Fostering is one of the most rewarding experiences that you can have, but there are some potential risks.
 While rare, risks include but are not limited to:

-- Owned pets and/or people could catch a disease or parasites from a foster animal
+- Other pets in the home could catch a disease and/or a parasite from a foster pet.

-- Owned pets and/or people could be injured by a foster animal
+- Other pets in the home could be injured or killed by a foster pet.

-Sick animals could expire in foster care or have to return to the shelter for humane euthanasia
+- Foster pets could die in foster care or have to return to the shelter to be euthanized.

 The average time spent in foster care is 2-6 weeks, but may differ depending on the foster animal’s specific needs.